tazwarmohammed/rock-paper-scissors/README.md

-A simple Rock-Paper-Scissors game against computer
+A simple Rock-Paper-Scissors game against computer.
+HTML and Javascript is implemented except CSS.
+Will do it soon.